Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 I am less adventurous than some of my colleagues who are running Debian unstable as their main operating system.
 I started using Debian when version 8 (Jessie) was in freeze, so I almost started with a stable Jessie.
 When version 9 (Stretch) came out, I just updated my apt sources, and the whole process worked quite nicely.
 Since a few weeks, version 10 (Buster) was marked stable, and some of the recent GPG key server attacks prompted me to perform this update, since gpg 2.1.18 was giving me trouble, and the newer version 2.2.12 promised relief.
-In this post, I want to summarise the hickups I had to solve, which are probably particular to me coming from a system that originally originally Jessie before its release.
+In this post, I want to summarise the hiccups I had to solve, which are probably particular to me coming from a system that was originally originally Jessie before its release.

 You can basically follow [this official instructions](https://www.debian.org/releases/buster/mips/release-notes/ch-upgrading.en.html) for upgrading.
 Looking through the
 [Issues to be aware of chapter](https://www.debian.org/releases/buster/mips/release-notes/ch-information.en.html), I took note of section 5.1.5 legacy network names.